-This details the impact that our pupil premium activity had on pupils in the 2022 to 2023 academic year.
+This details the impact that our pupil premium activity had on pupils in the 2023 to 2024 academic year.

-We have analysed the performance of our school's disadvantaged pupils during the 2022/23 academic year using our own end of year internal assessments as well as GL Maths and English data.
+We have analysed the performance of our school's disadvantaged pupils during the 2023/24 academic year using our own end of year Maths and English internal assessments.
+When looking at the percentage of students who have achieved above, below or at expected target grade, the following data was found: In English: